 On a Positive Note

-Coconut oil isn't just high in MCTs but it also contains other phytonutrients and beneficial chemicals, such as lauric acid.
+Coconut oil isn't just high in MCTs, but it also contains other phytonutrients and beneficial chemicals, such as lauric acid.
 Lauric acid is converted to monolaurin, which is known to be a potent anti-viral, antibacterial, and antifungal chemical.

-It has also been shown to promote a healthy gut microbiome, balancing and encouraging the growth of healthy bacteria.
+It has also been shown to promote a healthy gut microbiome, balancing, and encouraging the growth of healthy bacteria.

 I'm a firm believer of everything in moderation and everything has a place in the diet.
 Balance is key.
 Too little or too much of any nutrient (macro or micro) can have negative implications.
-I think with the limited research that is out there, and understanding the affects on metabolism, it is best to avoid the concentrated MCT oils and just go back to a coconut oil that provides a blend of nutrients.
+I think with the limited research that is out there, and understanding the effects on metabolism, it is best to avoid the concentrated MCT oils and just go back to a coconut oil that provides a blend of nutrients.